Seward, Alaska Weather Information

 Water Temperatures: No, the water isn't always freezing cold.
 We can see water temperatures upwards of 55° F late in the summer!

-Seward Harbor Webcam: Curios what's happening right now in Seward?
+Seward Harbor Webcam: Curious what's happening right now in Seward?
 Check out the webcam!

 Aurora Forecast: When we're seeing clear, dark skies it's always a good idea to watch for Northern Lights.
 Our best viewing in September through April.